charmbracelet/mods/README.md

 By default Mods attempts to size the input to the maximum size the allowed by the model.
-You can potentially squeeze a few more tokens into the input by setting this but also risk getting a max token exceeded error from the GPT API.
+You can potentially squeeze a few more tokens into the input by setting this but also risk getting a max token exceeded error from the OpenAI API.

 #### Include Prompt